mrisher/smtp-sts/mta-sts.md

-When fetching a new policy or updating a policy, the HTTPS endpoint MUST present a TLS certificate which is valid for the `mta-sts` host (as described in [@!RFC6125]), chain to a root CA that is trusted by the sending CA, and be non-expired.
+When fetching a new policy or updating a policy, the HTTPS endpoint MUST present a TLS certificate which is valid for the `mta-sts` host (as described in [@!RFC6125]), chain to a root CA that is trusted by the sending MTA, and be non-expired.
 It is expected that sending MTAs use a set of trusted CAs similar to those in widely deployed Web browsers and operating systems.